material-motion/material-motion/specifications/directors.md

 function setPlanEmitter(PlanEmitter)
 ```

-**Set up API**: A director implements a `setUp` function.
+**setUp API**: A director implements a `setUp` function.
 This function will be invoked exactly once.

 Example pseudo-code definition: